Interactive Brokers review

 Is Interactive Brokers a market maker?

 Interactive Brokers is a market maker.
-Stocks, currency and other commodities and instruments will be purchased by Interactive Brokers even if no buyer is lined up.
+Stocks, currency and other commodities and instruments will be brought or sold by Interactive Brokers even if no buyer or seller is lined up.

 How can I start trading with Interactive Brokers?